ethereum/pm/All Core Devs Meetings/Meeting 102.md

 **Hudson** - Yeah, I would say let's kill the whole week of the twenty first through twenty fifth as any kind of work week because some people will be traveling if you're able to, and then some some people will just be off for the holidays.
 And then of course, around New Year's, probably that's not a way to do it.
 And we could do a week of New Year's maybe if enough people are done like the twenty eighth, twenty ninth kind of a thing.

 **Tim** - We can just launch yellow three, we don't need like a call or anything now like you, we can like if we don't have the next call was supposed to be on Christmas Day.
 Probably makes sense to skip that.
 So, you know, if we keep working on the implementations now, know whenever they're ready, they're ready.
 And I think, you know, we if if over the holidays or, you know, right after New Year's or whatnot, like people have bandwidth to set up the network, then great.
 And I guess worst case, I don't know, is it realistic to expect that, like, the implementations of the EPS will be mostly done by like what was it was like January 7th, January 8th would be the next call after this.
-And if we're lucky that maybe we can still be three before then.
+And if we're lucky that maybe we sail up YOLO v3 before then.

 [Can't hear Adrià]

 **Adrià** - I think that we couldn't just adding clients.
 It's a test net, so no worries.

 **Hudson** - Ok.
-And what we could do is let's have a date that we check in with all the clients on this, score it, and then from there, we can make other assumptions that might be better because it sounds like we don't have a good.
+And what we could do is let's have a date that we check in with all the clients on discord, and then from there, we can make other assumptions that might be better because it sounds like we don't have a good.
 Like consensus grasp on when things are going to get done across majority of clients.
 How does that sound, James?
 Just like we can pick a date, like in late December to, like, check back in.

 102.2.1 | Video | [14:10](https://youtu.be/EPbZ4tU4P5A?t=850)